sbhand39/MISA-Code-for-Sensitivity-Analysis/README.md

 where,
-E(X) is the expected mean in real space
-SD(X) is the expected standard deviation in real space
+E(X) is the expected mean in real space and SD(X) is the expected standard deviation in real space

 Note: For amounts, the conversion of GSD from real space to log space is different because GSD is not the same as an expected standard deviation.
 To convert GSD from real space to log space, take the natural logarithm of the GSD.